flbouchut/root-contracts/README.md

 3. Run a local blockchain to deploy contracts: `npx hardhat node`

-4. Deploy contract using the deploy script in "scripts" folder `npx hardhat run scripts/deploy_root.js`
+4. Deploy contract using the deploy script in "scripts" folder `npx hardhat run --network localhost scripts/deploy_root.js`

 or